{{tl-dr}}

 Set Clear Goals and Metrics

-Begin by clearly articulating the purpose and goals of your visualization.
+Begin by articulating the purpose and goals of your visualization.
 Determine the essential metrics, Key Performance Indicators (KPIs), or project elements you wish to emphasize.
 A well-defined focus will enable you to create visual representations that are both relevant and meaningful.

 Optimize Visualization Selection for Data Representation

 Avoid cluttering your visualizations with excessive details or unnecessary elements.
-When it comes to visualizing data, the design plays a critical role in capturing attention and delivering information effectively.
+When it comes to visualizing data, the design plays a critical role in delivering information effectively.
 By creating visually engaging visualizations, you can maximize their impact and ensure that the intended message resonates with your audience.
 Use clear labels, intuitive legends, and concise titles to guide viewers and facilitate understanding.

 Guidelines for Sharing and Presenting Visualized Data